-Ineffective Response Effective Response I'm very organized and I like working with I am a well-organized person.
-For example, in addition to being a other people.
-[Situation] full-time student, I also work part-time and am the President of our Family Studies Student Association.
+(2) I'm very organized and I like working with other people.

+ighthat it is a straightful to being a [Situation] full-time student, I also work part-time and am the President of our Family Studies Student Association.

 [Task] To keep track of all of my responsibilities, [Action] I use a color-coded calendar and synchronize my electronic calendars each day, which keeps me up to date.
 [Results] I've gotten good results from this system, as I have not missed any meetings, been late to class or to work, and have always had my assignments done on time.
 [Apply to position] I will use those same time management skills in my work here, as I know this can be a hectic work environment where I will need to juggle many duties simultaneously.

-What is your biggest weakness?
+3. What is your biggest weakness?